aws/aws-sdk-js-v3/README.md

    yarn pack .
    ```

-   `yarn pack` will create an archive file in the client package folder, e.g. `aws-sdk-client-dynamodb-v1.0.0-rc.1.tgz`.
+   `yarn pack` will create an archive file in the client package folder, e.g. `aws-sdk-client-dynamodb-v3.0.0.tgz`.

 1. Change directory to the project you are working on and move the archive to the location to store the vendor packages:

    ```
-   mv path/to/aws-sdk-js-v3/clients/client-dynamodb/aws-sdk-client-dynamodb-v1.0.0-rc.1.tgz ./path/to/vendors/folder
+   mv path/to/aws-sdk-js-v3/clients/client-dynamodb/aws-sdk-client-dynamodb-v3.0.0.tgz ./path/to/vendors/folder
    ```

 1. Install the package to your project:

    ```
-   yarn add ./path/to/vendors/folder/aws-sdk-client-dynamodb-v1.0.0-rc.1.tgz
+   yarn add ./path/to/vendors/folder/aws-sdk-client-dynamodb-v3.0.0.tgz
    ```

 ### Giving feedback and contributing

 You can provide feedback to us in several ways.
 Both positive and negative feedback is appreciated.
-While the SDK is in RC, you may encounter bugs while using it.
 If you do, please feel free to [open an issue](https://github.com/aws/aws-sdk-js-v3/issues/new/choose) on our GitHub repository.
-Our GitHub issues page also includes work we know still needs to be done before exiting the RC state.
+Our GitHub issues page also includes work we know still needs to be done to reach full feature parity with v2 SDK.

 #### Feedback